Conlon Nancarrow: Early years

 Nancarrow was born in Texarkana, Arkansas.
 He played trumpet in a jazz band in his youth before studying music first in Cincinnati, Ohio, and later in Boston, Massachusetts, with Roger Sessions, Walter Piston and Nicolas Slonimsky.
-He met Arnold Schoenberg during that composer's brief stay in Boston in 1933.
+He attended the National Music Camp and later met Arnold Schoenberg during that composer's brief stay in Boston in 1933.

 In Boston, Nancarrow joined the Communist Party.
 When the Spanish Civil War broke out, he traveled to Spain to join the Abraham Lincoln Brigade in fighting against Francisco Franco.
 He was interned by the French at the Gurs internment camp in 1939.
 Upon his return to the United States in 1939, he learned that his Brigade colleagues were finding it difficult to renew their U.S. passports.
 After spending some time in New York City, Nancarrow moved in 1940 to Mexico, in order to escape similar harassment.

 He visited the United States briefly in 1947 and became a Mexican citizen in 1956.
 His next appearance in the U.S. was in San Francisco for the New Music America festival in 1981.
-He traveled regularly in the following years and lived in the current Casa Estudio Conlon Nancarrow (designed by Juan O’Gorman) at Las Águilas, Mexico City, until his death at 84.
+He traveled regularly in the following years and lived in the current Casa Estudio Conlon Nancarrow (designed by Juan O'Gorman) at Las Águilas, Mexico City, until his death at 84.
 He was friends with some Mexican composers but was largely unknown in the local music establishment.